Huitzilo/glomcentric_code/README.md

 ## Recreate the preprocessed data set from the raw data

-**Warning:** The process to recreate the preprocessed data set from raw data requires substantial computing resources and is also quite time-consuming.
-Moreover, the notebooks have not been revised for easy replicability.
+**Warning:** Recreating the preprocessed data set from raw data is a considerable effort, quite time-consuming and requires substantial computing resources.
+The notebooks have not been revised for easy replicability.
 You can't just "shift-enter" through the notebooks and expect everything to work.
 You will have to adjust paths.
-You might run into errors due to wrong package versions.
-In some cases you will also have to figure out a sensible sequence in which cells have to be run.
-Some cells will not have to be run at all.
-You need to understand the steps involved and be able to infer what's being done from reading the code.
+You might run into errors due to wrong package versions and be able to detect and fix those.
+In some cases you will have to figure out a sensible sequence in which cells have to be run; some cells will not have to be run at all.
+You need to understand the steps involved in the process and infer what's being done from reading the code.
+It requires a deep familiarity with the packages used, including the ones provided by us.

 You have been warned!
 If you still want to go forward with the raw data: